-After your application is processed, you will receive an email in early July that tells you how much financial assistance is available to you each semester.
+After your application is processed, you will receive an email in mid-July that tells you how much financial assistance is available to you each semester.

-Your financial aid award offers a financial aid package including loans and scholarships.
-The financial aid package is primarily composed of loans, since scholarship funds are extremely limited.
+Your financial aid offer is a financial aid package including loans and scholarships.
+The financial aid package is primarily composed of loans since scholarship funds are extremely limited.

 What to do after receiving your financial aid offer